PiotrPliszka/movie-watchlist/README.md

 - Filter movies by status: `all`, `watched`, `unwatched`
 - Show loading, empty, and no-results states
 - Display success notifications for key actions
+- Show a custom 404 page for invalid routes
+- Use a responsive UI designed for desktop and mobile screens
 - Use a REST API for create, read, update, and delete operations

 ## Tech Stack